anastasiia-c-designer/ask-docs-by-voice/DELIVERY_NOTES.md

 8. **One transcription failure, not reproduced.** The third chat in one tab returned "Transcription failed"; no request reached the server, so the failure was client-side.
 A fresh tab worked, and a deliberate attempt to reproduce it (four chats, switching between them) did not trigger it.
 Cause unknown.
 The app showed a clear error with "Try again" and a text fallback.
 9. **One cost row incomplete.** In one session the speech cost column was empty while speech had clearly played, so that row understates cost.
 Not seen in other runs; flagged in `results/final-run.md` rather than silently excluded.
 10. **Multi-step answers get truncated.** "How do I connect the router to my modem?" returned three of five steps.
 This follows from the rule that answers stay short enough to be spoken.
 See §9.
+11. **The conversation does not auto-scroll to the newest answer.** Once the thread is longer than the screen, a new answer appears below the fold and you have to scroll down manually.
+Found while recording the walkthrough, after the code was frozen, so it is shipped as-is rather than fixed in a rushed final change.
+Every chat interface does this automatically and so should this one; it is the first thing I would fix.

 ## 8. Limits I know about